 The Woolf Institute’s research programme is led by the Director of Research, who oversees and co-ordinates research activity according to Woolf Institute principles.
 The Director of Research aims to have three flagship, multi-researchers projects underway at any given time, as well as a number of individual researchers based at the Woolf Institute and externally-located researchers (who may be part of the flagship projects, or may be working on smaller, individual projects).

-The Director of Research's role is essential in ensuring that Woolf Institute research is focused so that the scholarly study of contemporary and historical interfaith encounters can guide present day relations and understandings between people around the world with different beliefs.
+The Director of Research’s role is essential in ensuring that Woolf Institute research is focussed so that the scholarly study of contemporary and historical interfaith encounters can guide present day relations and understandings between people around the world with different beliefs.
 This requires the Director of Research to build and deliver a research programme which uses a variety of approaches to address the issues in question and to communicate outcomes to a wide audience, with recommendations and examples of how these might be applied across society to create better understanding and tolerance between disparate groups.

 The Director of Research role needs support of £60,000 per annum and could be endowed at £1,500,000.